Introduction / History

 What Are Their Lives Like?

-A typical Manya meal consists of steamed rice, covered with a spicy sauce of greens, palm oil, and palm soda.
-Meat or fish are added if available.
-Mangoes, bananas, oranges, and papayas add balance to their diet.
+A typical Manya meal consists of rice covered with a spicy sauce of greens or vegetables cooked in palm oil with smoked bush-meat or fish.
+Goats, sheep, chickens and cows are raised in the villages, but these are only eaten on special occasions.
+Mangoes, pineapples, bananas, oranges, and papayas add balance to their diet.

 What Are Their Beliefs?

 Today, the ethnic identity of the Manya is intrinsically tied in to their practice of Islam.
 They hold to a form of folk-Islam that adapts Muslim teachings about the spirit world to the African context.
 God is viewed as a distant, impersonal master.
 Between God and man is an unseen world of angels, forest spirits, ancestors and spiritual forces.
 Holy men called “moli” use Koranic verses and Arabic incantations to manipulate the spirit world and obtain for their clients healing from disease, prevention of misfortune, curses on their enemies, and the assurance of prosperity and success.
 Many people wear amulets for protection.

 Although reform movements in recent decades have led men to abandon the animistic Koma initiation society, women still practice a modified form of the Sande society.
 Every few years, adolescent girls are secluded in walled-off compounds for a period of several weeks or months, where they undergo cliterodectomy and are taught lessons in morality, life-skills, and medicine.
 The priestesses who control these societies command great power.